United States Global Business Entities Guide United States A General Note on Business Entities

 They can be transferred entirely privately.
 There is no public register and there is normally no transfer tax or stamp requirement in most jurisdictions.

-Yes, subject to any prohibition in its organizational documents.
-In general, entities have a good deal of flexibility with respect to increasing and reducing their capital.
+Yes, subject to any prohibition or limitation in its organisational documents.
+In general, entities have a good deal of flexibility with respect to increasing and/or reducing their capital.

-24. Can the shareholders of a corporation or members of an LLC enter into a shareholders’ agreement?
+Can the shareholders of a corporation or the members of an LLC enter into a shareholders' agreement?

-Yes, shareholders of corporations may enter into a shareholders’ agreement.
-In the case of limited liability companies, each LLC has the functional equivalent of a shareholders’ agreement in the form of its operating agreement.
+Yes, shareholders of corporations may enter into a shareholders' agreement.
+In the case of limited liability companies, each LLC is required by law to have the functional equivalent of a shareholders' agreement in the form of its operating agreement.

 This is dependent on the charges imposed by the state of incorporation.
 A typical foreign owned subsidiary pays less than $1,000 per year in most states.

-27. How do you decide whether to form a corporation or form an LLC?
+How should the decision be made regarding whether to form a corporation or an LLC?

-This is a topic which any non-US person contemplating the formation of an entity in the US should discuss in detail with US counsel and its home country counsel, paying particular attention to questions of federal, state and local taxation in both in the US and in the person’s home country.
+This is a topic which any non-US person contemplating the formation of an entity in the US should discuss in detail with US counsel and its home country counsel, paying particular attention to questions of federal, state, and local taxation in both in the US and in the person's home country and the interaction of those tax systems.

 Search by: